pradeep0601/spring-boot-mongo-db-rest-app/README.md

-# Spring Boot With MongoDB and RESTful Webservices Example Application
+# Spring Boot With MongoDB and RESTful Webservices

 A sample application to get started with Java+Maven+SpringBoot+MongoDB and RESTful webservice.I hope it will help you.
+## Prerequisites:
+* MongoDB should be installed and running.
+* Update MongoConfigApp.java with your dataBaseName, currently it has testdb

 ## How to Run